-This award was established in 2010 and each year recognizes an exceptional campus trustee who is currently serving on the Board of an OFIC member college or university.
-The award honors Attorney Earl F. Morris, who was a Wittenberg University graduate, a founding partner of the law firm Porter, Wright, Morris, and Arthur.
-Mr. Morris was an early inductee into the OFIC Hall of Excellence and served OFIC for 41 remarkable years as a volunteer and valued member of the OFIC Board of Trustees.
-Nominations for the 2025 honoree are due by Monday, March 10, 2025.
+Established in 2010, this award annually recognizes an outstanding trustee currently serving on the Board of an OFIC member college or university.
+It honors Attorney Earl F. Morris, a Wittenberg University graduate and founding partner of Porter, Wright, Morris, and Arthur, who served OFIC for 41 years and was an early inductee into the OFIC Hall of Excellence.

 Earl F. Morris Trustee Award